There are multiple structured educational opportunities which include the following:

 (ii) pathobiology of Cancer

 (iii) large-scale high throughput genetic analysis tools including, RNAi libraries, and lentiviral/rAAV/ shRNA libraries,

 (iv) design of viral gene delivery and RNAi strategies,

 (v) molecular image analysis,

-(vi) development and testing of transgenic and knockdown animal models of lymph/angiogenesis
+(vi) development and testing of transgenic and knockdown animal models of lymph/angiogenesis and tumor progression

 (vii) application of the above knowledge into translational cancer research

 (xii) ASCO SEP 2nd Edition; De Vita, Hellman, and Rosenberg.
 Cancer: Principles & Practice of Oncology, 8th Edition

 (xv) Biological therapy, Clinical trials, IRB,AICUC,IBC,IND

 Class sessions will be conducted as lectures by Drs.
 Chiriva and Cobos and other faculty, student led discussions of current literature, and research presentations by faculty in the Cancer Biology training track.
 Reading assignments will be original research papers and review articles from the literature.